Echo Test — Detect Audio Feedback & Delay Issues Online

 Understanding Audio Echo

 Audio echo occurs when sound from your speakers is picked up by your microphone and retransmitted.
 This creates a feedback loop that can range from a slight delay to a loud screeching sound.
+For the answer to what microphone do i have, the tool reads your audio input devices without any software.

 Types of Echo: